All-or-nothing defense a risky strategy for Michael Rosfeld, experts say

 “He doesn’t want the jury to have the option of a lower, compromise verdict,” Harris said.
 “It’s all or nothing.”

-Daniel Q. Herbert — a former cop who has been an attorney for about 20 years — represented former Chicago police officer Jason Van Dyke on a first-degree murder charge in the 2014 shooting of 17-year-old Laquan McDonald.
+Daniel Q. Herbert — a former police officer who has been an attorney for about 20 years — represented former Chicago police officer Jason Van Dyke on a first-degree murder charge in the 2014 shooting of 17-year-old Laquan McDonald.

+McDonald was armed with a 3-inch, folding knife and was walking away from officers when Van Dyke emptied all 16 rounds into the teenager, many of which came after McDonald was motionless on the ground.

 Even Herbert called Thomassey’s request “an extremely risky move.”